-One recent finding in an analysis of Medicare data by the U.S. News & World Report was high-volume surgeons showed confidence, specifically, that high-volume surgeons’ hand’s were ‘fluid and confident.’
-While low-volume surgeons’ hand’s were ‘herky-jerky.’
-This report has lead three leading teaching hospitals – Dartmouth, Johns Hopkins and the University of Michigan – to limit those who can perform ‘risky’ surgeries, including bariatric, to those who are ‘experienced, proficient surgeons.’
+One recent finding in an analysis of Medicare data by the U.S. News & World Report was high-volume surgeons showed confidence, specifically, that high-volume surgeons’ hands were ‘fluid and confident.’
+While low-volume surgeons’ hands were ‘herky-jerky.’
+This report has lead three leading teaching hospitals – Dartmouth, Johns Hopkins, and the University of Michigan – to limit those who can perform ‘risky’ surgeries, including bariatric, to those who are ‘experienced, proficient surgeons.’

-The American Society for Metabolic and Bariatric Surgery (ASMBS) criteria for “Centers of Excellence” certification of the hospital or institution is at least 125 bariatric surgeries per year collectively – each surgeon must have performed at least 125 bariatric surgeries and perform at least 50 per year.
+The American Society for Metabolic and Bariatric Surgery (ASMBS) criteria for “Centers of Excellence” certification of the hospital or institution is at least 125 bariatric surgeries per year collectively – each surgeon must have operated at least 125 bariatric surgeries and perform at least 50 per year.

 Volume alone doesn’t paint the full picture.
 Patients were operated on should look for surgeons who have a strong track record of performing surgeries with consistency.